M1nJun/CampusSafetyApp/README.md

 I was grateful for the opportunity to apply the skills I had learned to give back to the community.
 Along the way, I gained valuable experiences that helped me grow into a better software engineer.
 A huge thank you to Jeff, Lawrence University, my friends, and family for their support.

-Without further ado, let me walk you through the project. 🚀
+Without further ado, let me walk you through the project!

 ---